 The Humidity Requirements for a Peace Lily

-When the leaves of your peace lily only show brown edges instead of entire browning across the leaves, that’s a sign of a humidity problem.
+When the leaves of your peace lily only show brown edges instead of entire browning across the leaves, that’s a sign of a humidity issue.

-To increase the humidity, you can use a pebble tray instead of just parking your peace lily on a saucer so as the water evaporates, the humidity rises to moisten the leaves.
-With a humidity tray under the plant, you won’t need to mist the leaves as often.
+To increase the humidity, you can use a pebble tray instead of just parking your peace lily on a saucer.
+As the water evaporates, the humidity rises to moisten the leaves.
+Plus, with a humidity tray under the plant, you won’t need to mist the leaves as often.

-While peace lilies don’t need watering too frequently, without a humidifier or a humidity tray, you’ll likely need to mist the plants leaves two to three times daily when humidity is low.
+Peace lilies don’t need watering too frequently.
+Yet, without a humidifier or a humidity tray, you’ll likely need to mist the plant’s leaves two to three times daily when humidity is low.

-Ideally, humidity should be above 50% relative humidity.
-When it’s not, the plant won’t bloom as you’d expect it to.
+Ideally, humidity should be above 50%.
+If it’s not, the plant won’t bloom as you’d expect it to.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.